seibelsh/sgamesolver/docs/source/how_solver_works.rst

-For any stochastic games, the necessary and sufficient conditions for stationary equilibrium can be expressed as a (high-dimensional and nonlinear) system of equations. sGameSolver relies on a solution method called :ref:`homotopy continuation <Homotopy continuation>` for such systems.
+For any stochastic games, the necessary and sufficient conditions for stationary equilibrium can be expressed as a (potentially high-dimensional and nonlinear) system of equations. sGameSolver relies on a solution method called :ref:`homotopy continuation <Homotopy continuation>` for such systems.
 Numerically, homotopy continuation is performed by a